zslhg903/NINA/NINA/Documentation/NINA.md

 - Focusers
     - All [ASCOM][ASCOM] compatible focusers

-> Please note that for the 64bit version of NINA you need 64bit drivers for your ASCOM devices.
+> Please note that for the 64bit version of N.I.N.A. you need 64bit drivers for your ASCOM devices.

 ## Supported Software
 - [PHD2](https://openphdguiding.org/)
-- [Local Astrometry.net Plate Solver](https://adgsoftware.com/ansvr/) (bundled as Opt-In with installation of NINA)
+- [Local Astrometry.net Plate Solver](https://adgsoftware.com/ansvr/) (bundled as Opt-In with installation of N.I.N.A.)
 - [PlateSolve 2](http://planewave.com/downloads/software/)

 ## Additional Downloads